Updated: 3 hours ago

 Many people have been diagnosed with anxiety and are taking the right steps to keep it under control.
-Others have this condition but believe that their anxious feelings are just a normal part of life, while others have received a formal diagnosis but pretend that everything is all right.
-Regardless of which category you fall under, it’s important to be more familiar with anxiety and explore methods to properly manage this condition, such as signing up for cognitive behavioral therapy and learning safe coping skills.
+Some have this condition but believe that their anxious feelings are just a normal part of life.
+Others have received a formal diagnosis but pretend that everything is all right.
+Regardless of which category you fall under, it’s important to be more familiar with anxiety and explore methods to manage this condition, such as signing up for cognitive behavioral therapy and learning safe coping skills.

-If you’re ready to know more about anxiety and its management, this blog is for you.
+If you’re ready to know more about anxiety and its management from us here at the Holding Space, this blog is for you.

 How to Identify Anxiety

 Most human beings can feel anxious at certain points in their life.
-This feeling can be brought about by numerous factors, such as having a serious medical problem, losing a job, going through a divorce, and more.
-However, feeling anxious and having anxiety are two different things.
+This feeling can come from many different factors, such as having a serious medical problem, losing a job, going through a divorce, and more.
+But, feeling anxious and having anxiety are two different things.
 You’ll know that you have anxiety if you have uncontrollable worries and fears that you just can’t shake off and if you’re too focused on your current problems that you can’t concentrate on other things.
 You might also feel an impending sense of doom or panic even though there is no immediate danger around you.

 Anxiety can also manifest in the following signs and symptoms: